Skip to main content

 Switching Between Projects

-$ lovelace workspace current
+$ ada workspace current

 Current: client-dashboard

-$ lovelace workspace switch team-api
+$ ada workspace switch team-api

 ✓ Switched to: team-api

-$ lovelace chat
+$ ada chat

 🤖 Welcome back to team-api workspace!